Relative Pose Estimation for Nonholonomic Robot Formation with UWB-IO Measurements (Extended version): Methods

-We point out that the odometry information $\textbf{z}^{\mathcal{O}_{i}}_{i}(t)$ of leader in (\ref{leader estimator}) can be obtained by integrating $v_{0,h}$, $v_{0,z}$ and $w_{0}$ with the following Assumption $\ref{leader vw}$.
-Besides, $\mathbf{z}^{\mathcal{O}_{i}}_{i}(t)$ can also be transmitted between robots via communication \cite{Zhao2023TM}. \begin{assumption} The velocity $v_{0,h}$, $v_{0,v}$ and angle velocity $w_{0}$ of the leader robot are bounded and available to all followers. \end{assumption} Note that Assumption $\ref{leader vw}$ indicates that each robot has some prior knowledge of the leader's movements, which is reasonable and can also be found in cooperation localization works \cite{Chen2024TCNS,Zhao2023TM}.
-The convergence of estimator (\ref{leader estimator initial1}) and (\ref{leader estimator initial2}) are presented in the following theorem. \begin{theorem} Under Assumption \ref{leader vw}, given $(i,j) \in \mathcal{G}$, the record data matrix $S_{ij}$ satisfies Assumption \ref{record data}.
-Then for robot $i$ in each layer, the cooperative localization errors $\tilde{\textbf{q}}^{\mathcal{O}_{i}}_{i0,0}$ and $\tilde{\textbf{Q}}^{\mathcal{O}_{i}}_{\mathcal{O}_{0}}$ converge asymptotically. \end{theorem} \begin{proof} See Appendix \ref{theorem}-B \end{proof}
+\begin{assumption} The velocity $v_{0,h}$, $v_{0,v}$ and angle velocity $w_{0}$ of the leader robot are bounded and available to all followers. \end{assumption} \blue{Assumption $\ref{leader vw}$ indicates that each robot is available to the leader's odometry information.
+In practical applications, that information can be achieved through hop count propagation \cite{Chen2024TCNS,Zhao2023TM}.
+We provide the pseudocode of the hop count propagation algorithm and simulation results to prove that the communication delay is acceptable in Appendix \ref{Technical details}-B. Besides, that information can also be estimated by designing distributed signal observers, as detailed in \cite{Ze2023TIE}.} The convergence of the estimator (\ref{leader estimator initial1}) and (\ref{leader estimator initial2}) are presented in the following theorem. \begin{theorem} Under Assumption \ref{leader vw}, given $(i,j) \in \mathcal{G}$, the record data matrix $S_{ij}$ satisfies Assumption \ref{record data}.
+Then for robot $i$ in each layer, the cooperative localization errors $\tilde{\textbf{q}}^{\mathcal{O}_{i}}_{i0,0}$ and $\tilde{\textbf{Q}}^{\mathcal{O}_{i}}_{\mathcal{O}_{0}}$ converge asymptotically. \end{theorem} \begin{proof} See Appendix \ref{Theoretical analysis}-B. \end{proof}